Dave Ulliott: Criminal activities

-Ulliott became involved in a safe-cracking team soon afterwards, after being advised by the rest of the team that everyone was involved in the operation, including the shops, which carried out insurance fraud, and the police, who turned a blind eye.
-Together, they targeted tobacconists, off-licence, and garages.
-On one occasion, when Ulliott lost over £5,000 at the bookies, he robbed that safe too, and took it home in a pram.
-One of the team was eventually caught, and informed the police that Ulliott was involved.
-He went on the run for a week, but was eventually caught.
+Ulliott became part of a safe-cracking team after being told that all parties involved, including shop owners and local authorities, were complicit in the operation.
+Their targets included tobacconists, off-licenses, and garages.
+On one occasion, after losing over £5,000 ($6,500 USD) at a bookmaker's, Ulliott stole a safe and transported it home in a pram.
+However, one of the team members was apprehended and informed the police of Ulliott's involvement.
+He evaded capture for one week before being arrested.

-Ulliott was confined to a small cell in Kingston upon Hull Police Station for three weeks, and was later sent to Leeds Prison, where he was kept in isolation for 23 hours a day for the first two months of his nine-month sentence, which included his 21st birthday.
-Not long after his release, he was arrested again for an armed robbery at an off-license, but was released three days later without charge.
-Upon his release, he got a job at a timber yard.
-Later, he again became involved in the safe-cracking team, while also working as a bouncer and gambling.
+Following his arrest, Ulliott was held in a cell at Kingston upon Hull Police Station for three weeks before being transferred to Leeds Prison.
+There he spent 23 hours a day in isolation during the first two months of his nine-month sentence.

+Shortly after his release, Ulliott was again arrested in connection with an armed robbery at an off-license, though he was released three days later without charge.
+Afterward, he found employment at a timber yard but resumed his involvement with the safe-cracking team while also working as a bouncer and gambling.

-Ulliott was arrested again aged 28 for a fight outside a nightclub, and served 18 months in Leeds and Durham Prisons.
-Again he spent much time in an isolation block for 23 hours a day.
-During this time, he met a criminal named John, with whom he planned to carry out a bank robbery upon his release.
-However, on the day it was planned to happen, John was arrested by the regional crime squad, and Ulliott was advised by John's wife to "go straight".
-Not long after Ulliott met his second wife, he decided to abstain from criminal activities.
+At the age of 28, Ulliott was arrested after a fight outside a nightclub and was sentenced to 18 months in prison, serving time in both Leeds and Durham facilities.
+Most of his sentence was spent in solitary confinement for 23 hours a day.
+During this time, he befriended a fellow inmate named John, with whom he planned a bank robbery after their release.
+However, on the day of the planned heist, John was arrested by the regional crime squad, and Ulliott was advised by John's wife to abandon the criminal path and "go straight."